rspamd/rspamd.com/doc/configuration/upstream.md

 Rspamd treats upstreams defined with their names differently.
 During the `revive_time`, Rspamd attempts to re-resolve these names and inserts any new IP addresses into the upstream list.
 If a name has multiple addresses, Rspamd includes all of them.
 The addresses are then selected using round-robin rotation with error checking.
 Unlike upstream configurations, errors are persistent and not cleared after successful attempts.
 Therefore, Rspamd always selects an address with a lower error count.
 This approach is taken to disable an IPv6 address, for example, if IPv6 is improperly configured in the system.

 Starting from version 2.0, Rspamd also performs background resolution of all upstreams every `lazy_resolve_time` + `jitter(0.1 * lazy_resolve_time)`.
 By default, this value is set to 1 hour, but you can customize it in the configuration (options -> upstreams section).
 This allows Rspamd to update its knowledge of upstream IP addresses, ensuring efficient and reliable connections.
+SRV based upstreams are resolved in two steps: one for SRV record resolution and one for targets resolution.